-Key Considerations for Taking Your Kid Kayaking
+Taking Your Kid Kayaking

 You know your kids best and as such, you’re the only one who knows whether they’re ready for kayaking or not.
 Here are some of the things to keep in mind when deciding whether your child is ready for kayaking:

 If your child isn’t much of a swimmer, you might not want to jump the gun and go straight to kayaking.
 Make sure your children can keep themselves afloat in water before tasking them with keeping a kayak afloat!

 Another thing to consider is how good of a kayaker you are yourself.
 You’ll need to give your child very specific instructions to help them learn the skill, so if you don’t know the first thing about kayaking, either hold off on teaching your children or ask a more experienced kayaker to help them out.

 No matter how safe you think a certain body of water is, there’s always some room for error when it comes to kayaking, especially for children.